 Respond to reviews

-Make sure you are monitoring reviews and have a process in place to respond.
+Ensure you are monitoring reviews and have a process to respond.
 You should respond to all reviews, even the bad ones.
 Responding shows your prospects you are responsive, attentive, and care about your customer experience.

 Your keyword ranking positions in search results are also a contributing factor, so search engine optimization (SEO) matters here too.
-With a localized SEO strategy, you are able to get ranked both organically in the search results and also in the Google Map Pack.
+With a localized SEO strategy, you can get ranked organically in the search results and the Google Map Pack.

-You also have the ability to post straight to your Google Business profile just like you can on your social media channels.
+You also have the ability to post straight to your Google Business profile, just like you can on your social media channels.
 Posts can include helpful information such as events, special offers, or announcements.
 Calls to action are also built so you can have someone call or email straight from your post.
-Regular posting is helpful and increases engagement and shows that you’re active.
+Regular posting is helpful, increases engagement, and shows you’re active.
 When posting to your business profile, you can even share it on your other platforms.
 Posts typically live up to 7 days.

 Adding your information to online directories provides multiple benefits to your business.
-It helps you get found easier, ensures that all your information is correct across the internet, and helps build valuable links.
-Some of the standard websites for business listings include Facebook, Twitter, City Search, and Bing.
-Don’t forget about review sites, such as Yelp and Trip Advisor, or even local blogs.
+It helps you get found easier, ensures all your data is correct across the internet, and helps build valuable links.
+Some standard websites for business listings include Facebook, Twitter, City Search, and Bing.
+Don’t forget about review sites like Yelp, Trip Advisor, or even local blogs.

 For small businesses, Google My Business Profile and Google’s Map Pack are two valuable and free resources that can help level the playing field regarding SEO.
 Although it takes effort to get listed in the map pack, getting there and maintaining the position is achievable and worth the hard work, whether a more extensive digital marketing campaign or just SEO, including business listings and profiles as part of your overall digital strategy, is essential.